 This page has invaluable information for all parents but especially those parents who are new to rowing.
 Here you will find most answers to lots or your questions about what to expect at your first regatta as well as packing list!
-Feel free to contact then PA (Sarah, Kristen or Anne) at email@example.com if you have any questions not answered on this page and we will try to help you out.
+Feel free to contact then PA at firstname.lastname@example.org if you have any questions not answered on this page and we will try to help you out.

 FREQUENTLY ASKED QUESTIONS

 Q: What is a regatta and what are the logistics involved?

 A: A crew regatta is a day-long race (some events are two days, involving an overnight hotel stay).
 Most race venues are within a two hour drive.
 The races usually begin at 8:00am and continue until as late as 5:00 or 6:00pm, depending on the event.

 Q: What time does my rower have to be at the race and when can he/she leave?

 A: Rowers are expected to be at the venue two hours prior to their race time, and stay until their coach dismisses them.
 Coxswains and bows are required to attend an early morning meeting at the race site.
 Even though the rowers may not be on the water for more than a half hour, they have to unload the boat trailer at the race site and rig boats for the race, as well as load and store the boats back on the trailer for the trip home.

 Q: Do I need to accompany my rower to the race?